tsberecruit/portal/README.md

 - Creating Neccessary Files and Seeders

 # Location
-- Creating Database and Inserting Data from the Backend
+- Creating Database and Inserting Data(Countr, State, and City) from the Backend
 - Working with Index Page
+- Working with create, update and Delete Feature for Country
+- Updating the index Page
-- Working with create, update and Delete Feature
+- Working with create, update and Delete Feature for State
+-